REGISTRATION PAYMENT POLICY

 In many instances, students whose accounts were "paid in full" at the beginning of the semester may end up owing Central after withdrawing due to the differences in the General Refund Policy of Central and the Federal Return of Funds Policy.
 Other students who have received federal grant funds to pay for non-institutional costs may end up owing repayments to both Central and the federal government.

-New or reactivating students have until August 1st or December 1st, whichever applies, to submit their preregistration and housing forms, have their final high school/college transcripts received by the Admissions Office, and have their FAFSA completed.
-If students do not complete a FAFSA and/or have aid pending of at least $200, they need to pay a $200 nonrefundable deposit for the semester.
-The Incomplete Process Fee is charged if any of the above are not completed.
+New/Reactivating students have until August 1st or December 1st, whichever applies, to submit their preregistration and housing forms, have their final high school/college transcripts received by the Admissions Office, and pay a nonrefundable deposit either through personal funds, financial aid, or other verified funding sources.
+Those who have not completed the process by due dates will be charged an incomplete process fee.